hifive1278/CPSC474_TicTacToe/README.md

 sys	0m26.975s
 ```

+### Observations/Insights:
+- Alpha-Beta always beat the vanilla MCTS.
+- However, with the MAST enhancement, MCTS was only beaten 90.93% of the time by Alpha-Beta
+- MAST performs better than AMAF against the baseline adv. greedy -- it wins 100% of the time compared to AMAF's 96%. (this will be explored more in part 2).

 ### Why is MCTS performing worse than Alpha-Beta here?
 We corroborate the same results as when you run the quick ~3.5 min test.
-Alpha-Beta has a better pruning step than MCTS and considering how much there is...
+Alpha-Beta has a better pruning step than MCTS and considering how big the state-size is, it means it can search more move possibilities in the limited computational time that we have.
+MCTS had to be limited to 0.5s for it to run in a reasonable time.
+Based on our testing/tuning, it would take a search time of roughly 5s or more for it to be competitive with Alpha-Beta (i.e. MCTS wins 20-30% of the time).
+But that also requires a large trade-off in terms of time and computational power.

+To support this, observe how in the 0.5s time limit run, vanilla MCTS has a 98% win rate against adv. greedy.
+However, in the 1.0s time limit run, we see that MCTS comes out with a 100% win rate against adv. greedy.
+This is an indicator that a longer search time for MCTS results in better-selected moves.
+I wonder how much better it could get if we had more computational resources available.

+This is also what we originally hypothesized in our video presentation, so it's also reassuring to see the data back up our theoretical assumptions.

+A follow-up question is: if MCTS performs worse than Alpha-Beta, what enhancements to it work best?
+That leads us to part 2 of our study.

 ## PART 2.
 EXPLORATION OF MCTS ENHANCEMENTS
-After finding out Alpha-Beta and MCTS had similar-ish results, we decided to further explore MCTS and how the different enhancements might affect it?
+After finding out Alpha-Beta and MCTS had similar-ish results (compared to greedy) but Alpha-Beta out-performed MCTS head-to-head, we decided to further explore MCTS and how the different enhancements might affect it?

+Recall from above that Alpha-Beta always beat the vanilla MCTS.
+However, with the MAST enhancement, MCTS was only beaten 90.93% of the time by Alpha-Beta.
+Clearly, the MAST enhancement is beneficial to MCTS in the context of Qubic.
+But why is that?
+And how do the other enhancements stand up to that?
+These questions are the foundation of the following two experiments:

-### when we 50 trials (2s time limit each):
+### Results 2a: when we 50 trials (2s time limit, 4-depth)
 ```
 hjc43@peacock:~/cs474/final_proj$ time pypy3 simulate.py 50 2.0
 Running simulations with 50 games each...